Norma Cole

-Norma Cole (born May 12, 1945) is a Canadian poet, visual artist, translator, and curator.
-An Anglophone Canadian by birth, Cole learned French at an early age, and went on to translate the works of French poets Emmanuel Hocquard, Danielle Collobert, Fouad Gabriel Naffah, Jean Daive, and others with whom she is intellectually allied.
-In the late 1970s and 1980s Cole was a member of the San Francisco-based circle of poets congregating around Robert Duncan.
-Her papers are collected at the Archive for New Poetry at the Mandeville Special Collections Library, University of California San Diego.
+Norma Cole (born May 12, 1945) is a poet, visual artist, translator, and curator.
+An Anglophone Canadian by birth, Cole is the author of thirteen collections of poetry, numerous chapbooks, and a volume of critical essays.
+She has worked extensively with community organizing through poetry in the San Francisco Bay Area and has taught in a number of institutions of higher education in the region.
+She has also translated nine volumes of poetry and critical work by French-language poets, including Emmanuel Hocquard, Danielle Collobert, Fouad Gabriel Naffah, and Jean Daive.
+Cole moved to San Francisco in 1977 and joined the community of poets congregating around Robert Duncan and the New College of California.
+Her papers are collected at the Archive for New Poetry at the Mandeville Special Collections Library, University of California San Diego and at the Poetry Collection at Buffalo Libraries Special Collection.

-Early life and career
+Life & career

-She was born in Toronto, Canada to an Anglophone family, Norma Cole began learning French in middle school.
-Cole studied at the University of Toronto, where she received a B.A. in Modern Languages and Literature (French and Italian) in 1967 and an M.A. in French Language and Literature in 1969.
+Born in Toronto, Canada to an Anglophone family, Norma Cole began writing poetry at a young age.
+She received a B.A. in Modern Languages and Literature (French and Italian) from the University of Toronto in 1967 and an M.A. in French Language and Literature in 1969.

-After university, Cole moved to France in time to absorb the revolutionary atmosphere of the aftermath of the May '68 general strike.
-She spent several years living in a small village in the foothills of the Alpes-Maritimes near Nice.
-During this period in France, Cole began drawing, sculpting, and establishing relationships with many contemporary French poets.
+Cole then moved to France and lived for several years in a small village of artists and artisans in the foothills of the Alpes-Maritimes near Nice, where she immersed herself in writing and visual art.

-In the early 1970s Cole returned to Toronto, before migrating to San Francisco in 1977, where she has lived ever since.
-Upon her arrival to the Bay Area, Cole got a job in the public school system, but it was through her association with New College of California that she met her core community of poets, including Robert Duncan, Michael Palmer, David Levi Strauss, Susan Thackrey, Aaron Shurin, and Laura Moriarty.
-However she continued to spend time in France, and her association with French poets has been crucial to her work.
-Important French connections have included Claude Royet-Journoud, Emmanuel Hocquard, and Joseph Simas, who published her first book, Mace Hill Remap.
+In the early 1970s, Cole returned to Toronto and then moved to San Francisco in 1977, where she has lived since, while still maintaining a close relationship to France.
+Cole quickly became engaged with the lively poetry community in San Francisco, particularly the community connected with the New College of California, including Robert Duncan, Michael Palmer, David Levi Strauss, Susan Thackrey, Aaron Shurin, and Laura Moriarty.

+Poetry, Teaching & Awards

+Over the ensuing years, Norma Cole has published thirteen books of poetry with publishers such as Omnidawn and City Lights, and has published nine book-length translations, as well as a book of essays.
+She has taught at a number of colleges, universities, and art schools.
+She served as the Regents' Lecturer at the University of California, Berkeley in 2008 and taught at San Francisco State University, the University of San Francisco, Saint Mary's College of California, and Otis School of Art and Design, among others.

-Norma Cole is the recipient of the Gerbode Poetry Prize and a grant from the Fund for Poetry.
-In 2006 she was awarded a grant from the Foundation for Contemporary Arts Grants to Artists Award.
+Norma Cole is the recipient of the Gerbode Poetry Prize and grants from the Fund for Poetry.
+In 2006, she received a "Grants to Artists Award" from the Foundation for Contemporary Arts Grants to Artists Award.
 "The Poetics of Vertigo" — delivered as the 1998 "George Oppen Memorial Lecture" for The Poetry Center, SFSU — won the Robert D. Richardson Non-Fiction Award.
-With Boston photographer Ben E. Watkins she won the Purchase Award for their photo/text collaboration, "They Flatter Almost Recognize."
+With Boston photographer Ben E. Watkins, she won the Purchase Award for their photo/text collaboration, "They Flatter Almost Recognize."